AdobeDocs/developers-animatesdk-docs/Introduction/JavaScript_API_objects.md

 ### The Flash Document Object Model

-The Flash Document Object Model (DOM) for the Flash JavaScript API consists of a set of top-level functions (see ["Top-Level Functions and Methods" on page 18](#_bookmark13)) and two top-level objects—the FLfile object and the flash object (fl).
+The Flash Document Object Model (DOM) for the Flash JavaScript API consists of a set of top-level functions (see ["Top-Level Functions and Methods" on page 18](#_bookmark13)) and two top-level objectsâ€”the FLfile object and the flash object (fl).
 Each object is guaranteed to be available to a script because it always exists when the Flash authoring environment is open.
 For more information, see [FLfile object](#_bookmark559) and [flash object (fl)](#_bookmark447).
 When referring to the flash object, you can use flash or fl.
 For example, to close all open FLA files, you can use either of the following statements: flash.closeAll(); fl.closeAll();
 The flash object contains the following *child objects*: